k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 Meteor is a **fullstack javascript framework** for building modern web applications on a complete javascript stack (Mongodb, Nodejs, Browser).
 If you want to build application fast - it's definitely the way to go.
 This article is a rough overview of some selected concepts and technics I am using for side projects.
 Some key benefits of meteor:

-- Barely no dev-ops from first line to production.
+- Barely no dev-ops from first line to production
 - Sophisticated Template Engine
 - Realtime per default
 - Painless cordova mobile builds